erikhayry/bakomjs/README.md

 bakom.js makes it possible to make your text fully transparent allowing you to see right through it to the image below.

+Please note this is an early untested version.
+Please let me know any bugs you've found.

 ## How Do I Use It?
 ```html
 <script src="path/to/bakom.min.js"></script>